 - Identify the requirements of all the projects that you manage.

-3. Prioritize Tasks
+3. Prioritize Urgent Work

 When you are unclear about the task priority, you tend to take up the tasks in a haphazard manner resulting in lower output.
-When you are clear about which tasks require immediate attention, you can shift your focus on just that task and deliver excellent results.
+On the other hand, when you are clear about which tasks require immediate attention, you can shift your focus to just that task and deliver excellent results on time.

 You can use different methods to prioritize tasks like: